jonlepage/codelenreadwrite/README.md

 ---

-**Enjoy better visibility of your class properties while coding!** 🎉
+**Enjoy better telemetry of your class properties while coding!** 🎉